Rome ceremony to sign UNESCO bid for ancient Roman road.

-Italy has begun the candidacy process to have the Via Appia Antica inserted in the Unesco World Heritage List, the Italian culture ministry announced on Thursday.
+Italy is moving forward with the candidacy process to have the Via Appia Antica inserted in the UNESCO World Heritage List, in what is the first such bid promoted directly by the Italian culture ministry.

-"The Appian Way is an itinerary to be enhanced and placed at the centre of slow tourism to strengthen the offer of new attractions such as sustainable walkways and routes", stated culture minister Dario Franceschini, who said the move would be fundamental for cultural development and heritage protection.
+In May former culture minister Dario Franceschini said: "The Appian Way is an itinerary to be enhanced and placed at the centre of slow tourism to strengthen the offer of new attractions such as sustainable walkways and routes", adding that the road had all the qualities to become one of the greatest camino routes in Europe.

 A taste of Via Appia Antica #Rome pic.twitter.com/7Zq1rw0slx